 The Emerald timing devices are based on microelectromechanical systems (MEMS) instead of the tiny crystals traditionally used to generate timing signals that enable the operation of chips and circuit boards in almost every electronic device.
 That results in components that have 10 times stability over temperature than quartz OXCOs, according to SiTime.
 Sevalia said that they are also smaller and consume less power than alternatives.

 “These components have been the realm of crystal oscillators for so long,” Sevalia said.
 Traditional OCXOs contain a sliver of transparent quartz that vibrates at a specific frequency when run through with electricity.
 The crystal is surrounded by a temperature-controlled oven.
 Limiting variations in ambient temperature serves to prevent unwanted changes in frequency.
-They generally range in cost from around $10 to $100 each, according to SiTime.
+They generally range in price from around $10 to $100 each, according to SiTime.

 But with the need for more accurate timing, 5G radio equipment could benefit from the use of OCXOs.
 The problem is that being mounted to street lamp poles or traffic lights can introduce the OCXOs to vibrations that throw off the resonance of the crystal, altering their frequency.
 Because SiTime’s MEMS components weigh only 1/3000th of crystal resonators, less energy couples to them, resulting in higher vibration resistance, Sevalia said.